 Depreciation of fixed assets is an accounting transaction that all companies have to go through, including yours.

-Depreciation of fixed assets is an accounting term that is used to represent how much of an asset’s value has been used up over time.
-Depreciation is, therefore, a calculated expense, which leads to a decrease in earnings.
+Depreciation of fixed assets is an accounting term used to represent how much of an asset’s value has been used up over time.

 Depreciation can be related to:

-Why is depreciation important in accounting?
+Why is Depreciation Important in Accounting?

-Depreciation is used to spread a loss in value over each accounting period.
-And, by using it, you will be able to anticipate the purchase of a new asset, when the optimal working conditions of the previous one has passed.
+By depreciating, you can anticipate the purchase of a new asset, when the optimal working conditions of the previous one have passed.

 Here are some of the main types of depreciation you can use: